Kessler Edwards: Brooklyn Nets (2021–2023)

 Edwards was selected in the second round of the 2021 NBA draft with the 44th pick by the Brooklyn Nets, and was later included in the roster of the Nets for the 2021 NBA Summer League.
 On August 16, he signed a two-way contract with the Nets.
 Under the terms of the deal, he split time between Brooklyn and their NBA G League affiliate, the Long Island Nets.
-On April 10, 2022, Edwards's deal was promoted to a standard contract.
+On April 10, 2022, Edwards' deal was promoted to a standard contract.
+While with the nets he saw much playing name with all have 21 minutes a game over 42 games In those games, Edwards averaged 5.9 points, 3.6 rebounds, and 0.6 assists.

 On July 6, 2022, Edwards re-signed with the Nets to a reported two-year contract.
+He made 14 appearances (including one start) for Brooklyn during his sophomore campaign, recording averages of 1.1 points, 1.0 rebound, and 0.1 assists.

 Sacramento Kings (2023–2024)

 On February 8, 2023, Edwards and cash considerations were traded to the Sacramento Kings in exchange for the draft rights to David Michineau.
+He made 22 appearances (including three starts) over the remainder of the year, averaging 3.9 points, 2.1 rebounds, and 1.0 assists.

+Edwards made 54 appearances for Sacramento during the 2023–24 NBA season, recording averages of 1.7 points, 0.8 rebounds, and 0.3 assists.

 Dallas Mavericks (2024–2025)

 On August 27, 2024, Edwards signed a two-way contract with the Dallas Mavericks.
+Edwards made 40 appearances (including 18 starts) for Dallas during the 2024–25 season, averaging 4.2 points, 2.9 rebounds, and 1.1 assists.

+Grand Rapids Gold (2025–2026)

 On August 12, 2025, Edwards signed a one-year contract with the Denver Nuggets.
 He was waived by the Nuggets prior to the start of the regular season on October 18.
 He was then assigned to the Nuggets' G League affiliate, the Grand Rapids Gold.

+Hapoel Tel Aviv (2026)

+On February 19, 2026, Edwards signed with Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.
+In 13 appearances for Tel Aviv, he recorded averages of 3.8 points, 3.4 rebounds, and 0.5 assists.
+On June 7, Edwards parted ways with the club.

+Virtus Bologna (2026–present)

+On July 10, 2026, Edwards signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.